dbaileychess/flatbuffers-docs/content/tutorial.md

 ```
 {{</ tutorial-lang-observer>}}

 Now we are ready to start building some buffers.
-In order to start, we need to
+In order to start, we need
-create an instance of the FlatBufferBuilder, which will contain the buffer as
+to create an instance of the `FlatBufferBuilder`, which will contain the buffer
-it grows.
-You can pass an initial size of the buffer (here 1024 bytes), which
+as it grows.
+You can pass an initial size of the buffer (here 1024 bytes),
-will grow automatically if needed:
+which will grow automatically if needed:

 {{< tutorial-lang-observer lang="C++">}}
 ```cpp